oeitam/mgtd/README.md

  - when tagging - notify the user if the tag is new or existing
  - add a recurring Activity ability (like - an activity that is created in a specific project once a month automatically)
  - we have state transitions date and text. print them together (ither in list @ID or specially)
+ - add function what just searches the database for a word and returns all items with this word
  - END